 If the lead organisation is not the owner of the land or building to be improved, then applications must include evidence of a long term lease (with at least 10 years to run) at an affordable rent.
+(Applications for the under £25k grant will only need a lease with 5 years to run.)
 Applicants will also need the written consent of the landlord giving permission to carry out the proposed works.